dwewers/sdv503-lab-11-dwewers/README.md

 console.log(queue.dequeue()); //Test dequeue and pop on an empty queue

-//This line returns true since we havent added anything to the queue yet console.log(queue.isEmpty());
+//This line returns true since we haven't added anything to the queue yet console.log(queue.isEmpty());

 //The six lines below adds values to the queue